Custom Trip Plan

 I like Budapest for its unique atmosphere as well as the impressive architecture and the lovely local people.
 My all-time favorites are the local subway system, which is the oldest in continental Europe (even King Franz Josef I traveled on its M1 line!) together with the ruin bars - the incredibly cool drinking joints inside dilapidated pre-war buildings.

-Team Leader for Italy
+Team Leader for Central Europe & Baltic Region

 Where to stay in Budapest